singular-gpispace/pfd-parallel/README.md

 | :-: | :-: |
 | [Boost](https://boost.org) | >= 1.61, <= 1.63 |

-Note, that Boost 1.61 is not compatible with OpenSSL >= 1.1, so we recommend using Boost 1.63 as follows:
+Note, that Boost 1.61 is not compatible with OpenSSL >= 1.1, so it is recommended to use Boost 1.63, as follows:

 ```bash
 export BOOST_ROOT=<install-prefix>